 A warranty is essentially a written agreement stating the manufacturer of a certain product will cover repair and replacement costs if said product develops a defect.
 The vast majority of mattresses sold today come with a warranty of at least 10 years.

-The Bear Original and Bear Pro are covered under 10-year warranties, as are all Casper mattress models.
+Bear offers lifetime warranties for mattresses, and all Casper mattress models come with 10-year warranties.
 These warranties are non-prorated.
 You won’t pay anything apart from shipping and transportation costs if your bed develops a defect and needs to be repaired or replaced.

 Mattresses will eventually begin to sag and develop body impressions over time.
 While this is normal wear and tear, excessive sagging may indicate structural problems with the mattress.
 For this reason, most mattress warranties specify a “sagging depth” that constitutes a defect.
-The Bear Original, Bear Pro, and Casper mattress warranties state that body impressions measuring 1 inch or deeper are considered defects.
-For the Bear Hybrid, the impressions must measure at least 1.5 inches to warrant repair or replacement.
+Casper mattress warranties state that body impressions measuring 1 inch or deeper are considered defects.
+For Bear mattresses, the impressions must measure at least 1.5 inches to warrant repair or replacement.

 Physical flaws in the mattress that cause materials to deteriorate prematurely despite proper use and handling are also considered defects under the Bear and Casper mattress warranties.
 Other issues, such as physical damage and standard wear and tear, are not covered.

 |10 Year, Limited||Free to Contiguous U.S. and Canadian Provinces|

 The Sleep Foundation editorial team is dedicated to providing content that meets the highest standards for accuracy and objectivity.
 Our editors and medical experts rigorously evaluate every article and guide to ensure the information is factual, up-to-date, and free of bias.